-FIDM/Fashion Institute of Design & Merchandising was founded in Los Angeles by visionary Tonian Hohberg in 1969.
-It was the first fashion college of its kind on the West Coast.
+FIDM/Fashion Institute of Design & Merchandising was founded in Los Angeles in 1969 by visionary Tonian Hohberg.
+Ours was the first fashion college of its kind on the West Coast.
 Since the start, President Hohberg has consistently placed the student as the first priority and this remains true today.

 Here's the story of how it all began…

 FIDM was created in direct response to the growing needs of the fashion industry in California.
 In the late 1960s, sportswear apparel manufacturing and the entertainment industry were well established in the region.
 California was considered the second largest fashion center in the United States.
 The birthplace of casual wear and iconic swimsuit labels, it was home to the movie stars and the people who dressed them.
 After fashion designers flocked to the land of sunshine in the 1950s, apparel manufacturers followed.
 It was the ideal location for a West Coast fashion college.

 From the beginning, FIDM's mission was to build industry relationships in order to benefit both the industry and the students.
 The college was strategically placed in the garment district in Downtown Los Angeles on 8th Street, in a small facility close to the major department stores of the time—across the street from the May Company and just blocks from the Broadway and Bullocks.
 Early essential partnerships were created with these major department stores, and students were hired.

 Today, FIDM's trademark is our industry partnerships in fashion, beauty, interior design, digital arts, and entertainment.
 Not only does FIDM work diligently on internships programs with these companies, but many top-level professionals serve on the Advisory Board, committed to keeping the college abreast of the ever-changing needs of their industries.
 FIDM responds quickly to new trends and technologies and easily incorporates changes into the curriculum.